 Term-certain annuity: This pays you a guaranteed income for a specific period of time, such as 20 years.
 If you die before the end of your term, payments continue to your beneficiary or estate.
-At the end of the term your payments stop, even if you are still alive.
+At the end of the term, your payments stop, even if you are still alive.
 Term certain annuities bought with registered funds must extend till age 90.

-Your annuity payments are determined and locked in upfront at the time of purchase and no changes are allowed afterwards.
+Your annuity payments are determined and locked in upfront at the time of purchase and no changes are allowed afterward.
 When you buy a life annuity, there are certain options (add-ons) you can choose based on your needs.
 They include:

-A. Joint life: You can buy a joint life annuity for a couple so that if one of you dies, the other continues to receive payments until he or she also dies.
+A. Joint life: You can buy a joint-life annuity for a couple so that if one of you dies, the other continues to receive payments until he or she also dies.